grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

    reservationInProgress);
 ```

-It doesn't compile because the command does not accept any constructor parameters, but we are passing four.
-Let's create this constructor, then:
+It doesn't compile because the command does not accept any constructor parameters yet.
+Let's create a fitting constructor, then:

 ```csharp
 public class NewReservationCommand : ReservationCommand